Pre-instruction for Pedestrians Interacting Autonomous Vehicles with an eHMI: Effects on Their Psychology and Walking Behavior: DISCUSSION

 \subsection{Subjective feelings of participants}

-This study focused on the subjective feelings of pedestrians in different scenarios.
-To verify \textbf{H~1}, this subsection discusses the issues of \textit{AV w/o eHMI}, the effectiveness of eHMI, and the importance of eHMI instruction.
+This subsection focuses on the subjective feelings of pedestrians in different four scenarios.
+Firstly, the issues of \textit{AV w/o eHMI} and the effectiveness of eHMI are discussed.
+Then, the importance of eHMI pre-instruction is discussed to verify \textbf{H1}.